|

 days sometimes change.

-This photograph was taken with a zoom lens from
+of Ticheville was taken with a zoom lens from the other side of

-the other side of the valley, part of a beautiful circular walk
+the valley, part of a beautiful circular walk of either 2 or 4 hours

 that takes you through woodlands, orchards and alongside the river